With the cost of basic foods rising, here are our seven top tips to help you save money when supermarket shopping.

-Buy fewer pre-prepared meals
+4. Buy fewer preprepared meals

-The hundreds of pre-prepared meals lining the shelves in your supermarket represent huge profits to the stores, as well as more convenience to you.
+The hundreds of preprepared meals lining the shelves in your supermarket represent huge profits to the stores, as well as more convenience to you.

-Not only can you save money by cooking meals from thh raw ingredients yourself, you may actually enjoy the cooking process and feel a sense of fulfilment from feeding your family using you skills and flare.
+Not only can you save money by cooking meals from the raw ingredients yourself, you may actually enjoy the cooking process and feel a sense of fulfillment from feeding your family using you skills and flare.

 Perhaps some of cooking programs on TV are inspiring you to do more home cooking.
 If they are then there is the added benefit that you will save money whilst providing more healthy and fresher meals.

-Don’t go shopping when hungry
+5. Don’t go shopping when you are hungry